Website Kama Sutra

 Many website builders (such as Adobe DreamWeaver, Microsoft FrontPage / Expression Web, NetObjects Fusion, Apple iWeb, Nvu) aim to remove the engineering aspect from the designer’s concerns.
 They succeed in a sense, and sometimes (but not always) succeed in good engineering.

-However, you should at least be aware of good page engineering issues, even if you use a website builder.
-Some site builders do a very poor job of page engineering, and any of them will allow you to make mistakes that will annoy the users of your website.
+However, at least be aware of good page engineering issues, even when using website builder.
+Some site builders do a very poor job of page engineering, and any of them will allow mistakes that will annoy users of the website.

 Some words of wisdom